shreyaskorde16/Eye-pupil-segmentation/README.md

 **Semantic segmentation** : Semantic Segmentation is the process of assigning a label to every pixel in the image.
 This is in stark contrast to classification, where a single label is assigned to the entire picture.
 Semantic segmentation treats multiple objects of the same class as a single entity.

+Metrics for evaluation:
+Intersection over Union (IoU approach): The IoU metric divides the total number of pixels contained in both the target and prediction masks by the number of pixels shared between them.